InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/service-chains/infra-did-parachain/add-services.md

 ---
-Title: Registering Service Endpoints with InfraBlockchain DID
+title: Registering Service Endpoints with Infra DID
-Description: This tutorial explains how to add service endpoints to a DID registered with InfraBlockchain DID.
+description: This tutorial explains how to add service endpoints to a DID registered with Infra DID.
-Keywords:
+keywords:
   - parachain
   - did
 ---